aidanjacobson/modhelp/canes.md

 - A quartz slab on top of the quartz block
 - An item frame facing upward on top of the slab, with the canes seed inside.

-After waiting 30 seconds, a canes will sprout from the seed.
+After waiting 5 seconds, a canes will sprout from the seed.
+The canes will expand from the center of the altar 21 blocks in both the positive x and z direction, with the door facing North.
 Inside will be a canes worker that trades sugar cane for various combo meals.

 Note that any blocks within the full canes area after sprouting will get destroyed and will not drop as items.